 The Supervisory Board supervises and advises the Executive Board in the performance of its management tasks and supervises the overall development of the Company and its affiliates.
 In doing so, the Supervisory Board is guided by the interests of the Company and its stakeholders.
 To enable the Supervisory Board to properly perform these duties, the Executive Board provides the Supervisory Board with all necessary information in a timely manner.

-The Supervisory Board consists of at least three members (currently seven).
+The Supervisory Board consists of at least three members (currently six).
 Members are appointed by the General Meeting.
 For every appointment the Supervisory Board is entitled to make a nomination.
 The General Meeting can overrule a binding nomination by a resolution adopted by a majority of at least two/thirds of the votes, representing more than one/third of the issued share capital.
 In case of a non-binding nomination, the General Meeting decides by simple majority.

 The General Meeting can dismiss a member of the Supervisory Board.
 Such a decision, other than proposed by the Supervisory Board, requires at least two/thirds of the votes, representing at least one/third of the issued share capital.